Unions call for above inflation minimum wage hike

-LONDON The national minimum wage should be increased by more than the current rate of inflation, unions will tell the body which sets the rate next week.
+LONDON National minimum wage should be increased by more than the current rate of inflation, unions will tell the body which sets the rate next week.

-The Low Pay Commission (LPC) which advises the government on the miniumum wage -- currently 6.08 pounds per hour -- is currently considering what level it should be set at from October 2012 to September 2013.
+The Low Pay Commission (LPC) which advises the government on the minimum wage -- currently 6.08 pounds ($9.68) per hour -- is currently considering what level it should be set at from October 2012 to September 2013.

 September's RPI was 5.6 percent, its highest annual rate since June 1991.